puppetlabs/design-system/pds-1.0-migration.md

 # PDS 1.0 Component update process

-The goal of our component update process is to align the design primary source (the [styleguide](http://styleguide.puppetlabs.com) and accompanying sketch symbols) with the code and accompanying documentation in order to build a complete and self-consistent design system.
+The goal of our component update process is to align the design primary source (the sketch [styleguide](design/puppet-styleguide.sketch) and accompanying symbols) with the code and accompanying documentation in order to build a complete and self-consistent design system.

 ## General principles